udacity/CarND-Capstone/tl_model/README.md

     ```
  - Choose the checkpoint you like to freeze by changing the number in `tl_model_training/model.ckpt-305`.
  - The frozen model is stored in `CarND-Capstone/tl_model/model/research/object_detection/tl_model_freeze`
-11. Test the model in the jupyter notebook
+11. Test the trained model in the jupyter notebook
     ```
     jupyter notebook
     ```
     - Open the `object_detection_tl_test.ipynb` notebook and run all steps excepting the `Prepare R-FCN Resnet-101 Coco Model`.
 The code loads the pre-trained model instead of the traffic light model.
-You can use this code in order to analyzer the performance of the pre-trained model without the specific traffic light color classification.
+You can use this code in order to analyze the performance of the pre-trained model without the specific traffic light color classification.
 12. Performance evaluation coming soon....

 ***Good Luck!***

-### Open Issues

-- Converter from `DatasetHandler` format to TFRecord format is not finished yet.
-Therefore, only the Udacity dataset is available.
-- The current Tensorflow Object-Detection API required Tensorflow v1.4.
-CARLA support Tensorflow v1.3 only.

 ## DatasetHandler
 To get a first impression about the dataset, run the `DatasetHandler.py` with the following arguments.
 It plays a short video with all labeled traffic lights for the Bosch Small Traffic Light, the LARA and the SDCND Capstone Dataset.